 (c) During transfers, a paramedic may be authorized to administer or maintain infusion of the classification of fluids and medications, perform procedures, or maintain equipment identified herein only after successful completion of the continuing education course of instruction approved by the State Board of Health entitled, "Administration and Maintenance of Fluids, Medications, Procedures, and Equipment during Inter-hospital Transfer of the Stabilized Patient," and have in his or her possession documented evidence issued by the OEMS attesting to the completion of such training.
 In addition, the service medical director, regional medical director, and SEMCC shall approve, in writing, specific medications under each general classification.
-This written approval shall be on file with the transferring institution and the OEMS, and shall be renewed annually.

-(d) The specific classifications of I.V. fluids and medications which a paramedic is authorized to administer or maintain (in addition to those set forth on the standardized pre-hospital Physician Medication Order form approved by the State Board of Health) are strictly limited to the following, or their generic equivalents, for administration or maintenance only in the dosages, forms, frequency, and amounts as ordered in writing, in advance, by the transferring physician:
+This written approval shall be on file with the transferring institution and the OEMS, and shall be renewed annually. (d) The specific classifications of I.V. fluids and medications which a paramedic is authorized to administer or maintain are strictly limited to the following, or their generic equivalents, for administration or maintenance only in the dosages, forms, frequency, and amounts as ordered in writing, in advance, by the transferring physician:

-- 1. Vitamin, mineral, and electrolyte infusions. - 2.
-Central nervous system and neuromuscular agents. - 3.
-Anticonvulsants. - 4.
-Antipsychotics, anxiolytics, antidepressants.
+- 1. Vitamin, mineral, and electrolyte infusions.

+- 2. Central nervous system and neuromuscular agents.

+- 3. Anticonvulsants.

+- 4. Antipsychotics, anxiolytics, antidepressants.

 - 5. Anti-infective agents.

 - 6. Antineoplastic agents.

 - 7. Respiratory agents.

 - 8. Cardiovascular agents.

 - 9. Gastrointestinal agents.

 - 10. Endocrine and ophthalmic agents.

-11. Reproductive agents.
+- 11. Reproductive agents.

-12. Circulatory support agents.
+- 12. Circulatory support agents.